amz1ng/PyDdos/README.txt

-The script was created for entertainment purposes, by entering the site YOU accept responsibility for yourself
+The script was created for entertainment purposes, by entering the site's addres in console YOU accept responsibility for yourself